asutherland/glodastrophe/README.md

 - Verify that you can see this README.md file at http://glodastrophe/README.md
 - You can't?
 You must've screwed something up.
 Or I told you the wrong thing.
   I do feel bad about things either way.
+- Set the preference boolean pref "dom.workers.latestJSVersion" to true so that the worker can use "let".
+You will need to create the pref yourself.
+Once https://bugzil.la/1151739 is addressed/duped/mooted, you don't need to do this.
 - Install the extension from https://github.com/mykmelez/tcpsocketpup in your Firefox (preferably nightly) by going to that URL, clicking on "Latest release", then clicking on the XPI download.
 A door-hanger thing should